rugabunda/ESET-Trial-Reset/README.md

    - Delete ESET license file
    - Remove ESET activation and configuration registry entries

-2. **Disarm Mode**: Removes the reset configuration and restores normal boot behavior
+2. **Disarm Mode**: Cleans and removes every trace of itself and restores normal WinRE behavior

 ## Important Notes

-⚠️ **WARNING**: This tool will reset ESET, requiring reactivation with a license key.
+⚠️ **WARNING**: This tool will reset ESET lisence.

 - All operations are logged to `ESET_Reset_Tool.log`
 - The system will automatically reboot after the reset process